Improve your pace of play

 * If carts are limited to the path, take a few clubs

-with you as you walk to the ball; do NOT walk to the ball, survey
+with you as you walk to the ball;

-the situation and then go back for your clubs; if you have a chip
+the situation and then go back for your

-shot over a bunker, bring a sand wedge with you in case the
+shot over a bunker, bring a sand wedge with you in

 worst happens